How do I know when it is time to see a therapist?

 How will I know which therapist is right for me?

-A face-to-face session is necessary to really find out if your therapist is a good fit.
+A face-to-face session is necessary to really find out if I am a good fit for you.
 There are many good therapists out there, but the most crucial piece to successful therapy is the relationship you build with your therapist.
 Keep the following questions in mind during your first meeting:

 - How easy is it to talk to them?